tragnumexe/rackspace-how-to/content/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip.md

       respawn hacluster /usr/lib/heartbeat/ipfail
       use_logd yes

-6. (Slave) Install Apache on the slave server by running the following commands:
+6. (Slave) Install Apache on the slave server by running the following
+   commands:

     sudo apt-get update
     sudo apt-get install heartbeat
     sudo apt-get install apache2

 7. (Slave) Create the ***/etc/heartbeat/authkeys*** file on the slaver server and enter the following text.
 The contents are the same for the master server and the slave server.
 Substitute your own passphrase.

    *File contents:*

       auth 1
       1 sha1 YourSecretPassPhrase

-8. (Slave) Set the correct permissions on the ***/etc/heartbeat/authkeys*** file
+8. (Slave) Set the correct permissions on the ***/etc/heartbeat/authkeys*** file.

     chmod 600 /etc/heartbeat/authkeys

 9. (Slave) Create the ***/etc/heartbeat/haresources*** file on the slave server and populate it with the shared IP address (with you master server public IP address).
 The contents are the same for the master server and the slave server.

    *File contents:*

       master-instance-hostname 10.23.233.113/24

 10. (Slave) Create the ***/etc/heartbeat/ha.cf*** file on the slave server and enter the following text.
 The lines with comments are the ones that have to be modified.

    *File contents:*

       logfacility daemon
       keepalive 2